berwynhoyt/wordstar-keys/autohotkey/README.md

 # Wordstar key map for AutoHotkey (Windows)

 Arrow keys are the bane of keyboard life.
 You constantly have to lift your hands off the home keys to move around your software file.
 Wordstar cursor control keys are the answer.
 This Windows key map defines Wordstar cursor control keys using capslock as the 'control' key.
-It uses [AutoHotkey](https://www.autohotkey.com/) to do so.
+It uses [AutoHotkey v1](https://www.autohotkey.com/) to do so.

 ### Primary key definitions